DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/145615992-886dfa51-426d-4acd-8708-9a85aadcb15b.png)

-Containers for users. **You cannot login to IAM groups** They have no credentials of their own.
+IAM Groups are containers for users. **You cannot login to IAM groups** They have no credentials of their own.
 Used solely for management of IAM users.

 Groups bring two benefits